 - if you consistently consume fewer kilocalories than your TDEE, you will lose fat and maybe a little muscle

-- if you consistently meet your TDEE, you will maintain your current level of fat and muscle (or maybe lose a little fat and add a little muscle)
+- if you consistently meet your TDEE, you will maintain your current level of fat (or maybe lose a little) and add muscle gradually

 - if you consistently consume more kilocalories than your TDEE, you will optimize muscle growth but also gain fat.